crossplane/example-cnp/README.md

 In Crossplane all composite resources are cluster scoped, allowing a Kubernetes cluster composite resource (for example) to leverage a VPC network composite resource without crossing namespace boundaries (which is considered an anti pattern in Kubernetes).
-Composite resources may however support a namespaced 'composite resource requirement' - a namespaced proxy of the composite resource.
+Platform operators may however offer a namespaced 'composite resource claim' - a namespaced proxy of the composite resource.
-Creating, updating, or deleting a namespaced requirement creates, updates, or deletes a corresponding cluster scoped composite resource.
-This allows platform builders to distinguish global 'supporting infrastructure' that only a platform operator should interact with from infrastructure that platform consumers should be able to create, update, and delete on-demand.
-The separation of a composite resource from its requirement also decouples their lifecycles; it allows a platform operator to pre-provision SQL instances (for example) via Crossplane that platform consumers may later claim instantaneously, without waiting up to several minutes for the cloud provider to create them.
+Creating, updating, or deleting a claim creates, updates, or deletes its corresponding cluster scoped composite resource.
+This allows platform builders to distinguish global 'supporting infrastructure' that only a platform operator should interact with from the infrastructure they offer to platform consumers.
+The separation of a composite resource from its claim also decouples their lifecycles; it allows a platform operator to offer pre-provisioned SQL instances (for example) via Crossplane that platform consumers may claim instantaneously, without waiting several minutes for the cloud provider to create them.

 [Package Manager refactor]: https://github.com/crossplane/crossplane/pull/1616
 [master branch]: https://github.com/crossplane/example-cnp/tree/master